 Direct Debit refunds

-With monthly Direct Debit, you pay a fixed amount each month to cover your energy use over the year.
+With a monthly Direct Debit, you pay a fixed amount each month to cover your energy use over the year.
 This means there will be times when you’re in credit.
-Usually you build up credit over the warmer, lighter summer months (when you’ll probably use less energy) to cover the colder, darker winter ones (when your energy use is likely to be higher).
-Refunding this credit may mean your payments will need to go up during the winter if you refund this credit.
+You usually build up credit over the warmer, lighter summer months (when you’ll probably use less energy) to cover the colder, darker winter ones (when your energy use is likely to be higher).
+Your payments may need to go up during the winter if you refund this credit.

 Refunds if you've moved home or changed supplier